Characters

 $$

 This map also satisfies the relation $\la I(\chi),\psi\ra_{L_2(G)}=\la\chi,\psi\ra_{L_2(H)}$, which merely says that its adjoint $I^*$ is the restriction $R:Z(G)\rar Z(H)$, $\psi\mapsto\psi|H$.
 Or conversely, the map $I$ is the adjoint of $R$.
-Thus we could have started as well with the problem of finding the adjoint of the more natural restriction map $R:Z(G)\rar Z(H)$. $I$ is not necesserily injective, because the restriction map $R:Z(G)\rar Z(H)$ may not be onto.
+Thus we could have started as well with the problem of finding the adjoint of the more natural restriction map $R:Z(G)\rar Z(H)$. $I$ is not necessarily injective, because the restriction map $R:Z(G)\rar Z(H)$ may not be onto.

 Theorem is particularly useful if $G$ has a big commutative subgroup $H$, because these subgroups have lots of characters and all of them are homomorphisms $G\rar S^1$.
 Take e.g. the dihedral group $G=C_{nv}$ and the cyclic subgroup $H=\Z_n$.
-There are two right cosets with representatives $E$ and $\s$, i.e. $\chi^G(g)=\chi(g)+\chi(\s g\s)$:
+There are two right co-sets with representatives $E$ and $\s$, i.e. $\chi^G(g)=\chi(g)+\chi(\s g\s)$:

 $$